 Apparently, 2018 will be an interesting year in terms of SEO.
-Let’s take a look at what to expect this year.
+Let’s take a look at what to expect.

-Search engine optimization done properly is a layered, complex process.
-Despite their being already over 200 factors affecting SEO, the game is ever changing.
+Search engine optimization done properly is a multi-layered, increasingly complex process.
+Despite there being already over 200 factors affecting SEO, the game is ever-changing.
 This poses the challenge of adaptation.

 While search engines make their best effort to improve the accuracy of search results, they add, remove, and change a lot of the factors involved in delivering those results.
 In an attempt to help you stay ahead of the curve, here’s a list with some of the expected trends that’ll make headlines in online marketing news, including advice on how to prepare for them.

 1. Growing Use of SERP features

 If you’re under the assumption that a high organic ranking is your only chance at getting a ton of traffic, you’re wrong.
-SERP features including, but not limited to, featured snippets, Knowledge panels and local packs, are stealing the thunder from organic search.
-It makes perfect sense when you think about how Google’s SERP has changed throughout the years.
+SERP features including, but not limited to, Featured Snippets, Knowledge Panels and Local Packs, are stealing the thunder from organic search.
+It makes perfect sense when you think about how Google’s SERPs have changed throughout the years.

-Two imperative things to keep in mind as far as SERP features are concerned are, one, tracking your rankings within the features and, two, monitoring the features and check to see which could be stealing traffic from your site.
+Two imperative things to keep in mind as far as SERP features concerned are: (1) tracking your rankings within the features and, (2) monitoring the features and checking to see which competitors could be stealing traffic from your site.

 You can extract valuable information from the data you'll be able to use in planning your future content marketing strategies.
 For instance, can you get a featured snippet for a specific query?
 Building on this…

 2. Implementing Structured Data